What Are The Signs of Asbestos Exposure?

 Signs of Asbestos Exposure Affecting Other Parts of the Body

 - Abdominal swelling and distention

 - Loss of appetite

 In some instances, a routine X-ray or CT scan may identify pleural plaques.
 These plaques signal that enough exposure happened to cause other asbestos-related diseases.
 But pleural plaques aren’t a sign that any person can watch out for because they rarely cause symptoms.
 Plaques begin to develop 10 to 30 years after exposure.

 Diseases Caused by Asbestos Exposure

 Exposure to asbestos causes cancerous and noncancerous diseases.
-The International Agency for Research on Cancer (IARC) has confirmed that several cancers are directly caused by asbestos exposure.
+The International Agency for Research on Cancer (IARC) has confirmed that asbestos causes cancer.